CodeDNA/Hand-Gesture-Recognition-System-Python/README.md

 # Instructions to run the script
 1) Open the script in your preferred IDE.
-2) Install Python (preferred version 3.7) as your preferred interpreter and install Keras and NumPy library.
+2) Install Python (version 3.7) as select it as your preferred interpreter.
+Install Keras and NumPy library.
-3) Paste the image that you want to predict in the prediction_Image forder and rename it as "predict.jpg".
+3) Paste the image that you want to predict in the prediction_Image folder and rename it as "predict.jpg".
 4) Run the script.

 ## Important: